lukas-krecan/ShedLock/README.md

 100ms is the smallest lock timing NATS support (currently NatsJetStreamLockProvider will silently increase the values below this to 100ms).
 Reaper timings of TTL expired locks cannot be configured in NATS currently, so timing is best effort.

-Support for LockAtLeastFor is not implemented.
-NatsJetStreamLockProvider will trigger log warning if this setting is used.

 TTL is currently defined on 'bucket' level, meaning a lockname is fixed to a TTL when first encountered.
 So avoid using the same lockname with different timing settings.

 Dont do: